yacy/yacy_search_server/help/PerformanceQueues_p.md

 ## Purpose

-Queue Performance shows processing queues and worker behavior.
+Queue Performance shows processing queues, worker behavior, and concurrency limits.

 Use it to find bottlenecks between crawling, parsing, indexing, and response generation.